 A medical oncologist, Dr. S. Stacchiotti, works in the Adult Sarcoma Medical Treatment Unit, Cancer Medicine Department, Istituto Nazionale Tumori, Milano, Italy, directed by dr. Paolo G. Casali.
 Her clinical and research activities focus on rare tumors, especially adult sarcomas, including gastrointestinal stromal tumors (GIST), and uncommon histotypes such as chordoma, chondrosarcoma, alveolar soft part sarcoma, desmoids, solitary fibrous tumor and PEComa.
 She is a member of the Italian Sarcoma Group, a national cooperative group for clinical and translational research on soft tissue and bone sarcomas, and is a member of the EORTC Soft Tissue & Bone Sarcoma Group.
 She collaborates to the Italian Network on Rare Tumors, a collaborative effort among Italian cancer centers, which tries to exploit distant patient sharing in order to improve quality of care and diminish health migration for rare solid cancers.
 She is a member of ESMO (European Society for Medical Oncology), Connective Tissue Oncology Society (CTOS) and of ASCO (America Society of Medical Oncology).
 She has authored >80 scientific publications on sarcoma.

-Born in 1968, dr Silvia Stacchiotti received his medical degree in 1993 in Milan, and trained at the Istituto Nazionale Tumori.
+Born in 1968, Dr. Silvia Stacchiotti received her medical degree in 1993 in Milan, and trained at the Istituto Nazionale Tumori.
 She is certified in Clinical Oncology.